-- Early Childhood (Preschool, Jr Kindergarten and Kindergarten)
+• Early Childhood (Preschool, Jr Kindergarten and Kindergarten)

 The early childhood level includes a preschool program, which is composed of students of multi-ages (3 yrs., 4 yrs., & 5 yrs. of age), and the Kindergarten program.
 Healthy social skills and strong motivation for learning is developed and promoted on an ongoing basis.
 Themes and suggestions making real-world connections in their learning activity are used.
 The curriculum is based on the principles of respect, responsibility, and community through adventure and discovery in a supportive and enriching environment.
 The addition of a garden on the property adds to this learning environment.
-The program is based on learning about Jesus and prayer. - Primary/Intermediate (Grades 1-5) In the primary grades, students are not only taught in groups but also rotate throughout "centers" in the classroom.
+The program is based on learning about Jesus and prayer.

+• Primary/Intermediate (Grades 1-5)

+In the primary grades, students are not only taught in groups but also rotate throughout "centers" in the classroom.
 This approach is important as it encourages the early-learning phase of independent and group learning.
 In the intermediate grades, a hands-on approach to learning is encouraged.
 Understanding that students learn in different ways, the teachers vary classroom activities.
 The students are prepared to work independently as well as collaboratively with others in their learning and are challenged to greater participation in and ownership of their own learning, both in school and beyond the school day.
 The teachers interact and teach all the students with the class, not just their homeroom students.
-Greater responsibility to building and contributing to the Church are taught by way of service and leadership opportunities. - Middle School (Grade 6 Grade 8) Students are expected to take ever-increasing responsibility for their own learning.
+Greater responsibility to building and contributing to the Church are taught by way of service and leadership opportunities.

+Middle School (Grade 6 - Grade 8) Students are expected to take ever-increasing responsibility for their own learning.
 Socialization skills and cooperation are strengthened through group projects and learning activities beyond the formal classroom setting.
 Students are offered a variety of academic and leadership opportunities at this level.
 Technology is promoted and advanced math is available.
 Lego Robotics continues to expand and is taught in grade 6 computer class.
 The students are empowered with the tools to be successful students and citizens within the Church and society.
+Eighth grade students are encouraged to shadow a high school during the first semester of the school year.